-\Special calibration is required for applications in extremely low concentration.
-Contact Piera systems for details.
+\Contact Piera systems for details.

 8.2.
 ESD Precautions

 The inherent design of this component causes it to be sensitive to electrostatic discharge (ESD).
 To prevent ESD-induced damage and/or degradation, take customary and statutory ESD precautions when handling this product.